 Don a hard hat and head lamp and step into an original 1870s mine shaft at the Bald Hill Tourist Mine.
 Explore the underground world where gold miners sought their fortune on a guided tour.
 You can also try your luck and learn how to pan for gold on a gold fossicking tour.

 Things to do

 Autumn is among the best times to visit Hill End, when the town’s foliage is painted in bright, seasonal colours.
 Hill End’s striking landscapes have inspired many famous Australian painters, including Brett Whiteley, John Olsen and Russell Drysdale.
-See these views for yourself at the Beaufoy Merlin lookout and Bald Hill lookout, plus the rock formations along the Golden Gully walking track.
+See these views for yourself at the Beaufoy Merlin lookout and Bald Hill lookout.

 Hill End is around four hours’ drive from both Sydney and Canberra, and just under an hour from Bathurst.
 You can also catch the train to Bathurst and hire a car.